tyler-smith/snowglobe/spec/snowglobe.md

 2) Send a list of short IDs of no votes, then a bitmap of yes/abstain votes.

 The latter is more complex than the former but it has the potential to be more optimal on average assuming a low ratio of no votes to yes and abstain votes.

+## Deduplicate UTXO signatures in Join messages

+Currently ever UTXO in a Join message must have a matching signature, however each signature covers the same data and many UTXOs may be controlled by a single pubkey.
+In this case it would be acceptable to have only one signature for all of these UTXOs.

 ## Noise authenticated tunnel